 The Group's exposure to credit risk from bank balances and accounts receivable arises from default of the counterparty.
 Where financial instruments are recorded at fair value, it represents the current maximum credit risk exposure but not the maximum risk exposure that could arise in the future as a result of changes in values.
-The maximum exposure is the carrying amount as described in the consolidated statement of financial position.
+The Group's gross maximum exposure to credit risk is described below: